 Last week, the Prime Minister announced a new partnership with employers to improve mental health support in the workplace.
 She has appointed Lord Dennis Stevenson, the long-time campaigner for greater understanding and treatment of mental illness, and Paul Farmer CBE, CEO of Mind and Chair of the NHS Mental Health Taskforce, to drive work with business and the public sector to support mental health in the workplace.

-Shared parenting in Scotland - why the best interests of the child should remain paramount upon separation or divorce.
+Shared Care in Scotland - why the best interests of the child should remain paramount upon separation or divorce.

 Calls have been made for legislative a commitment to ‘shared parenting’ in Scotland after separation or divorce, following the Holyrood Justice Committee's announcement that a wholesale review of how family law in Scotland operates may be required.
 What would this mean in practice, and would it be a good thing?